SquidDev-CC/plethora/examples/ore-scanner-raw.md

 local offsetX = 75
 local offsetY = 75

---- We end our on figuration section by defining the ores we're interested in and what colour we'll draw them as.
+--- We end our configuration section by defining the ores we're interested in and what colour we'll draw them as.
 We
 --- define some ores as having a higher priority, so large ore veins don't mask smaller veins of more precious ores. local ores = {
 	["minecraft:diamond_ore"] = 10,
 	["minecraft:emerald_ore"] = 10,
 	["minecraft:gold_ore"] = 8,
 	["minecraft:redstone_ore"] = 5,
 	["minecraft:lapis_ore"] = 5,
 	["minecraft:iron_ore"] = 2,